Check out our article to learn more about how to get a job at big tech companies

 A lot of people who want to work in tech are looking to work at specific big tech companies, like Google, Facebook, Amazon, etc. The benefits of working at these organizations range from higher compensation to name-brand recognition and include everything in between.

 One benefit of going big is that the big tech companies are almost always hiring.
 You can find their openings on their Careers pages or on the larger job boards, like LinkedIn, Google Jobs, and Indeed.
-You can also set your preference on LinkedIn to “open to new opportunities” so that recruiters will know you are looking and reach out to you when they have open roles.
-A lot of the larger tech companies make use of this feature, so it is a good option if you are casually searching.
+You can also set your preference on LinkedIn to “open to new opportunities”.
+That way, recruiters will know you are looking and reach out to you when they have open roles.
+A lot of the larger tech companies make use of this feature.
+So, it is a good option if you are casually searching.

 One of the main issues people face when they apply to big tech companies, though, is the amount of competition.
-Google, for example, can sometimes see thousands of applications for the same position, often new grad or early-career software engineering roles.
+Google, for example, can sometimes see thousands of applications for the same position.
+These are often new grad or entry level software engineering jobs.
 So, how can you rise above the competition and get your resume seen by these recruiters and hiring managers?

 One of the most important notes is that just applying through their online portal isn’t enough.
 Getting through to an actual human on their hiring team is what will differentiate you from the thousands of other similar applications.

-This email is a great way to increase the chances that your application is seen and it will serve as a reminder to the hiring manager that you are a human.
-Check out our guide to crafting great cold emails for information on how to find the hiring manager’s email address and templates you can use for your emails.
+This email is a great way to increase the chances that your application is seen.
+Plus, it will serve as a reminder to the hiring manager that you are a human.
+Check out our guide to writing great cold emails for information on how to find the hiring manager’s email address and templates you can use for your emails.

-These big tech companies generally have very established interview processes, which is great, because it means you can prepare for each step.
+These big tech companies generally have very established interview processes.
+Therefore, you can prepare for each step.